Skip to main content

 Summer term:

 Based on nature, students will develop ideas for a final clay piece.
-Using creative mark making, print and collage, and various artists such as Angie Lewin, ceramicist Katie Smith and local artist Nick Taylor, students will develop creative surface designs to apply to their clay pot.
+They will work responsively and intuitively using creative mark making and a limited colour palette.
+They will look at various artists to inspire and develop creative surface details and texture to apply to their clay pieces.

 GCSE Art and Design